lhack-jpeg/holbertonschool-validation/module3_task0/README.md

 ## Workflow

-The project state currently is using Github actions has been set up on the project to now test ensure that the repository is being cloned and the make file being run with `make help` to ensure it is routed correctly.
+The project state currently is using Github actions.

+It performs the following actions:

+-   Clones the repo
+-   Position yourself in the correct directory and execute the command `make help` to validate that the Makefile is present and implements the help target.

+It is triggered when:

+-   Each time there is new code pushed on your repository
+-   Once a day

 ## Lifecycle